rmcqueen/traffic-monitor/README.md

 2. Install the V4L dependency on your Raspberry Pi

     ```sudo apt-get install v4l-utils```
-3. Install the OpenCV library and GTest if you wish to run the unit tests
+3. Install OpenCV v4.0.0 and if you wish to run tests, install GTest as well.
 4. Run the following command to activate the camera module

     ```sudo modprobe bcm2835-v4l2```